orangespaceman/training-notes/php.md

 If someone were to access your database and steal your list of password hashes, they can't (easily) use these to reveal the actual passwords

+#### Hashing algorithms

 There are lots of different hashing algorithms available

 These will all take a string and convert it to a hash of a certain length (and complexity)

 They perform the same task in different ways, using different algorithms to calculate the hash

-To create a hash with PHP we can choose one of the different hashing functions
+To create a hash with PHP we can choose one of the many different hashing functions

 ```
 $string = 'password';